York, Newcastle and Berwick Railway: North Eastern Railway

 The line through the Team Valley that had been planned in 1846 was built to link from the main line south of Leamside station to Bishop Auckland.
 (Note: Allen (1974) mention this was designed as an extension of the former Durham & Sunderland Railway line.
 Hoole (1974) states that according to Tomlinson (1915) the line was such an extension, but the archives at York show the line to have been planned separate from the D&SR, leaving the old main line at Sherburn.)
 An 80 ft deep cutting was dug at Neville's Cross and two timber and three stone viaducts were built, one with eleven arches through west of the City of Durham; passenger trains ran over the line from 1857.
 North of Durham, a line from Gateshead through to a junction at Newton Hall opened in 1868.
 From 1872 this became the new main line after a line opened from Tursdale Junction the N&DJR to this branch at Relly Mill, south of the Durham Viaduct.
 In 1877 a new station opened at Haswell, connecting the former Durham & Sunderland and Hartlepool Docks & Railway lines, and at York a through station outside the city walls replaced the old terminus that had required trains to reverse before continuing.
 In 1879 a bridge opened over the Wear, allowing access from the former Brandling Junction Railway to a new central station in Sunderland.

-The former Newcastle & North Shields Railway line, together with later extensions through Tynemouth and the Riverside branch, was electrified in 1903, and passengers carried on the new trains from 1904.
-The Londonderry, Seaham & Sunderland Railway, which had opened along the coast in 1854, was taken over by the NER in 1900 and extended to Hart, 3+1/4 mi from Hartlepool on the former Hartlepool Docks & Railway line; the new coast line opened in 1905.
+The former Newcastle and North Shields Railway line, together with later extensions through Tynemouth and the Riverside branch, was electrified in 1903, and passengers carried on the new trains from 1904.
+The Londonderry (Seaham to Sunderland) Railway, which had opened along the coast in 1854, was taken over by the NER in 1900 and extended to Hart, 3+1/4 mi from Hartlepool on the former Hartlepool Docks and Railway line; the new coast line opened in 1905.
 The King Edward VII Bridge opened in 1906 allowing east coast main line trains access to the station from the west, so they no longer needed to reverse at Newcastle station.